AI

 Initial sessions focused on the ways people had previously used AI within their roles.
 Later sessions have handled potential use cases for custom Copilots, how to tackle customer pain points with AI and how to perfect prompts for better outcomes.

 During each session, team members write their Copilot use cases into Whiteboard.
-They also rank them based on how impactful they are to their daily jobs.
-Other discussion points and takeaways are also noted for future sessions, giving a centralised bank of ideas.
+They also rank them based on how impactful they are.

 Extending beyond the AI advocacy group_

 We also continue to hold company-wide sessions to spread the findings of the group.
-Nick holds regular lunch and learns, open to the whole of Infinity Group.
+This includes regular lunch and learns, open to the whole of Infinity Group.
 This gives employees outside of the working group a chance to learn about helpful use cases, allowing more people to leverage AI and reap the benefits.

 The benefits we’ve gained from Copilot_